weliem/blessed-kotlin/README.md

 * Refactored BluetoothBytesParse and new BluethoothBytesBuilder classes
 * New ByteArray extensions to make handling byte arrays easier
 * New convenience functions and extensions to make code more readable
+* Added a peripheral example to the repo that shows how to build your own peripherals